github-education-resources/GitHubGraduation-2021/_data/hippyaki/hippyaki.md

 ---
 name: Akshayan Sinha
 institution: Lovely Porfessional University
 quote: We are someday gonna live in some other planet.
-Brace for it, and work for doing it in your lifetime.
 github_user: hippyaki
 ---